 We consider it the responsibility of parents to monitor their children’s use of our products and services.
 Nevertheless, it is our policy not to require personal information from minors or offer to send any promotional materials to persons in that category.

-XXXX does not seek or intend to seek to receive any personal information from minors.
-Should a parent or guardian have reasons to believe that a minor has provided XXXX with personal information without their prior consent, please contact us to ensure that the personal information is removed and the minor unsubscribes from any of the applicable XXXX services.
+FEIHUI does not seek or intend to seek to receive any personal information from minors.
+Should a parent or guardian have reasons to believe that a minor has provided FEIHUI with personal information without their prior consent, please contact us to ensure that the personal information is removed and the minor unsubscribes from any of the applicable FEIHUI services.

 ORDER OF PRECEDENCE